Document number: | D4128=yy-nnnn |

 }

 When the sentinel is actually an iterator, we already know where the end is so we can just return it.
-Notice how we handle SizedIteratorRanges specially and dispatch to advance with a count.
-Appendix 4 shows how advance is optimized for counted iterators.
-By dispatching to advance when we can, we make advance_to faster for counted iterators, too.
+Notice how we handle SizedIteratorRanges specially and dispatch to advance

-With advance_to we can implement reverse generically as:
+we can implement reverse

 template<BidirectionalIterator I, Regular S>